aprilsourz/freelunch/README.md

 If you wish to fork and clone this repo you will need to install dependencies by running ```bower install``` and ```npm install```.

 ## Planning
-I started the the proect by writing user stories.
+I started the project by writing user stories.
 I then drew wire frames and made an ERD.
 I wrote pseudocode for every feature.
 Through this process I was able to more accurately see complexity and strip down my plan to a mininum viable product.

 ## Building
 I built the back end application first.
 I worked on one resource at a time, referring to my user stories and pseudocode while creating each API endpoint.
 I tested each route with curL scripts.